sschuberth/gfw-msys1-sdk/README.md

 ## Creating mingw-get packages

-Please see the separate [sdk-packages](https://github.com/git-for-windows/sdk-packages) repository for details.
+Please see the separate [sdk-packages](https://github.com/sschuberth/gfw-msys1-packages) repository for details.

-## Getting in touch

-We now have a [mailing list](https://groups.google.com/group/git-win-sdk) for developers.
-Issues should be reported to the "catch-all" [Git for Windows issue tracker](https://github.com/git-for-windows/git/issues); they will be triaged and eventually labeled by the project collaborators.

 # TODOs (roughly in order of priority)